 - Statement from the buying principal that your firm is the sole and exclusive agent

-- Statement from the buying principal that the exporter will not be held liable for brokerages, finders fees, commissions, etc.
+- Statement from the buying principal that the exporter will not be held liable for brokerages, finder’s fees, commissions, etc.

 - A brief company history, including the names of the officers

-An importer who is ready to buy will typically seek offers from exporters through either direct negotiations with specific suppliers or through an invitation for bids, or tender.
+An importer who is ready to buy will typically seek offers from exporters through either direct negotiation with specific suppliers or an invitation for bids, or tender.
 Buyers who negotiate directly usually watch the U.S. cash market for advantageous times to make their purchase and then negotiate private transactions.
 Those issuing an invitation for bid (IFB) operate through a public or private tender system.

 The United States has the most extensive storage and transportation infrastructure in the world.
-Because wheat ships from several different ports, the purchase and sale of grain is only part of the importing process.
+Since wheat ships from several different ports, the purchase and sale of grain is only part of the importing process.

-There are three types of contracts under the U.S. marketing system: C&F, CIF and FOB:
+There are three types of contracts under the U.S. marketing system:

 Bulk grain is usually sold on an FOB basis.
 Buyers of less-than-shipload quantities or those wishing to avoid the complications of chartering vessels may prefer to buy grain on C&F or CIF terms.

 For example, the North American Export Grain Association (NAEGA) has a widely used, four-page, standard use contract for FOB purchases of bulk grain and oilseeds called the NAEGA standard contract No. 2.
-It has 26 separate clauses delineating the various aspects of grain purchase.
+It has 30 separate clauses delineating the various aspects of grain purchase.

 Elements of a good contract

-- Parties (buyer and seller)
+- Parties (Buyer and Seller)

 - Commodity

-- Quality and grade
+- Weights and grade

 - Price and method of payment